Yellow Book CPE relief due to COVID-19

 In addition, auditors are not required to complete at least 20 hours of CPE for any one-year period that ends February 29 through December 31, 2020.

-Finally, for any two-year period in effect at February 29, 2020, auditors may carry over up to 40 hours of CPE in excess of meeting the 80-hour requirement to the next CPE reporting period.
+Finally, for any two-year period in effect at February 29, 2020, auditors may carry over up to 40 hours of Yellow Book CPE in excess of meeting the 80-hour requirement to the next CPE reporting period.
 However, auditors may not count those hours towards the next reporting period’s 24-hour requirement.
-Also, for two-year periods ending on or after December 31, 2020, only hours earned through December 31, 2020 may be carried over to the next reporting cycle.
+Also, for two-year periods ending on or after December 31, 2020, only hours earned through December 31, 2020, may be carried over to the next reporting cycle.

 Jennifer Louis has more than 25 years of experience in designing high-quality training programs in a variety of technical and soft skills topics necessary for professional and organizational success.
 In 2003, she founded Emergent Solutions Group, LLC, where she focuses on designing and delivering practical and engaging accounting and auditing training.
 Jennifer started her career in audit for Deloitte & Touche.
 She graduated summa cum laude from Marymount University with a BBA in accounting.